 The depreciation methods, useful lives and residual value, are reviewed at each reporting date and adjusted prospectively, if appropriate.
-The Company adopted component accounting of depreciation for the plant and machinery class of the property, plant and equipment.

 Depreciation on additions (disposals) is provided on a pro-rata basis i.e., from (up to) the date on which the assets is ready for use (disposed off).

-For the assets costing less than Rs.5,000, based on internal assessment and materiality the management has estimated that the same shall be depreciated in the year of purchase.
+For the assets costing less than Rs.5.000, based on internal assessment and materiality the management has estimated that the same shall be depreciated in the year of purchase.